Say - study of the adapted speed

 At a glance

-Topics: Equalization of the timing of the start of studies, support in the individual course of studies, professional support, competency analysis, heterogeneous entry qualifications
+Topics: Staggered start to studies, support during individual studies, academic support, skills analysis, heterogeneous entry qualifications

-Joint project – implementation : GettING Started , Time4ING , START SMART , Best start to studies for everyone, focus!ng
+Joint project – Implementation : Getting Started , Time4ING , START SMART , Best study start for all, focus!ng

 Location: Technische Hochschule Mittelhessen , RheinMain University of Applied Sciences, Fulda University of Applied Sciences, Darmstadt University of Applied Sciences, Frankfurt University of Applied Sciences

-With an early inventory, targeted support and - with time: studying at an adapted speed (SaG) enables a decelerated start to your studies with personal support, additional events on basics and personal development, various practical projects and networking opportunities.
-And because there is hardly any space for all of this in the full curriculum, the start of the course is extended by two semesters.
+With an early assessment, targeted support, and time: The "Adapted Pace" (SaG) program allows for a more relaxed start to your studies, offering personalized guidance, additional courses on fundamentals and personal development, various practical projects, and networking opportunities.
+And because all of this is difficult to fit into a full curriculum, the start of your studies is extended by two semesters.

-Studying at an adapted speed is interesting for anyone who has the feeling that they are missing important basics, for example because it has been a few years since they graduated from school, they are not entirely confident in the German language or are starting their studies with professional qualifications, for example.
-Studying at an appropriate pace can be relevant for anyone who wants to take time for personal development, support and deepening.
+Studying at an adapted pace is interesting for anyone who feels they lack important foundational knowledge, for example, because their high school diploma was a few years ago, they are not entirely confident in their German language skills, or they are starting their studies with vocational qualifications.
+Studying at an adapted pace can be relevant for anyone who wants to take time for personal development, advancement, and in-depth learning.

-The universities of Fulda (Start smart) and Darmstadt (The best start to studies for everyone) as well as the Technische Hochschule Mittelhessen (GettING started) have already developed various implementation concepts for a SaG in a joint model project.
-As part of the QuiS funding period, these concepts will be sustainably anchored and rolled out.
-Building on the previous experiences and measures of the model project, the RheinMain University of Applied Sciences (Time4ING) and the Frankfurt University of Applied Sciences (focus!ing) are developing and testing corresponding pilot projects for selected departments.
+The universities of Fulda (Start smart) and Darmstadt (The best start to studies for all), as well as the Technische Hochschule Mittelhessen (GettING started), have already developed various implementation concepts for a SaG (School Start to Studies) in a joint model project.
+During the QuiS funding period, these concepts will be sustainably established and rolled out.
+Building on the experiences and measures already implemented in the model project, RheinMain University of Applied Sciences (Time4ING) and Frankfurt University of Applied Sciences (focus!ing) are developing and testing corresponding pilot projects for selected departments.

-SaG, the study program at an adapted speed , offers students professional support and support in their individual course of study while extending the standard period of study by two semesters.
+SaG, the Study of Adapted Speed – offers students professional support and guidance in their individual course of study when the standard period of study is extended by two semesters .

-Right at the start of their studies, all first-year students in the respective course are asked to take part in a subject-specific skills analysis.
-This is largely digitally supported and tests, on the one hand, the respective competencies in the basic subjects of the respective degree programs and, on the other hand, the self-assessment of one's own study motivation and self-efficacy.
-Based on the results, a possible change to the “study program variant” is discussed with the participants in personal reflection and consultation sessions.
+Right at the start of their studies, all first-year students in each degree program are asked to participate in a subject-specific skills assessment.
+This assessment is largely digital and tests both their skills in the foundational subjects of their respective degree programs and their self-assessment regarding their own motivation and self-efficacy.
+Based on the results, a possible change to the "degree program variant" is discussed with the participants in individual reflection and advising sessions.

 Professional support

-For participants in the course variant, there are various additional offers (mostly compulsory) within an intensively supervised learning group to equalize the level of knowledge and skills.
-These include, for example, support courses in the basic subjects, additional internships and laboratory activities, revision courses, exam preparation courses, open consultation hours and learning periods as well as project work to promote early identification with the subject of study.
-In addition to the face-to-face events, there are e-learning offers and online courses on the basic subjects.
+For participants in this study program variant, there are various supplementary offerings (mostly mandatory) within an intensively supervised learning group to align their knowledge and skill levels.
+These include, for example, support courses in the foundational subjects, supplementary internships and laboratory work, review sessions, exam preparation courses, open office hours and study periods, as well as project work to foster early identification with the field of study.
+In addition to the in-person sessions, there are e-learning resources and online courses for the foundational subjects.

-If you are eligible for BAföG funding, this also applies to the additional two semesters.
+If eligibility for BAföG funding exists, it also applies to the additional two semesters.

 Organizational support

-In addition to technical support, the SaG offers a wide range of organizational support.
-The project team supports all participants intensively in the initial phase and supports individual course planning.
-Personal mentors promote the socialization of participants at the university.
-And in the “group mentoring” setting, the focus is on diversity among each other and the role of the individual in the diverse student body.
+In addition to academic support, SaG offers a wide range of organizational assistance.
+The project team provides intensive support to all participants during the initial phase and assists with individual study plan development.
+Personal mentors foster the participants' integration into university life.
+Furthermore, the "group mentoring" setting focuses on the diversity among participants and the role of the individual within the diverse student body.

-The aim of further measures is to strengthen skills that go beyond the technical and to prepare people for self-organized learning.
-Project management, learning methods, self-organization, time management and teamwork skills are trained in small groups.
-Additional courses and workshops aim to impart transferable skills.
+Further measures aim to strengthen skills that extend beyond subject-specific knowledge and to prepare participants for self-directed learning.
+Project management, learning methods, self-organization, time management, and teamwork are practiced in small groups.
+Additional courses and workshops focus on imparting transferable skills.
 Excursions and internships serve to explore the professional field.
-The learning and reflection process is also supported by scenarios of digitally supported teaching and learning.
+The learning and reflection process is also supported by scenarios of digitally enhanced teaching and learning.

 Time4ING , RheinMain University of Applied Sciences

-The best start to studies for everyone , Darmstadt University of Applied Sciences
+The best start to your studies for everyone , Darmstadt University of Applied Sciences

 Course variant “focus!ng” , Frankfurt University of Applied Sciences

-Dr. Susanne Reisinger , overall coordination of the SaG joint project (THM),
+Dr. Susanne Reisinger , overall coordination of the SaG collaborative project (THM),

 See also